⚠️ Educational Purpose Only - This website is created strictly for educational purposes and does not encourage any illegal activities

 Updated: --:-- UTC

 Data Source: Real-time prices from CoinGecko.
-Market prices may vary across exchanges.
-Always verify current rates before executing transactions.
+Market prices vary across exchanges.
+Always verify rates before transactions.

 Tor Network: Anonymous Communication Infrastructure